 (sample pages: training, university, community, conference)

-The New Zealand Knowledge Management Network (NZKM) offers the following Knowledge Management education and training opportunities:
+The New Zealand Knowledge Management Network (NZKM) has offered the following Knowledge Management education and training opportunities:

 - Local groups in Auckland, Christchurch, Wellington